malusamayo/Weaver/docs/user-study-instruction.md

 ## Instructions

-In the study, you will test two different ML models using our tool, with two different setups.
+In the study, your goal is to **find important bugs in ML models**.

+Not every failing prediction is a bug.
+To consider something a bug, we expect 2 conditions:
+- We can find multiple related inputs for which the model fails
-Your goal is to find important bugs for topics that you think the model should handle.
+- The inputs are important enough to the task that the model should be fixed.

-You are expected to find 3 failing examples for a tested topic before claiming there is a 'bug'.
-ML models often fail at similar examples under the same topic -- try to exploit this when you create examples!
+To facilitate finding bugs, we recommend exploring the model in terms of **topics**, that is, different kinds of concepts that the model should cover or support.
+To declare something a bug, you will need **3** failing inputs that are related to a topic.

 ### Tutorial Session

-Before you start the actual user tasks, you will first try our tool on an example task.
-You will learn how to use the tool ([docs here](tool-walkthrough.md)) and what you should do in the user tasks.
+During this interactive tutorial session, we will provide you guidance on how to effectively utilize our tool to test the example model.

+Your objective remains focused on identifying significant bugs in the model and thoroughly exploring the functionalities of the tool.

-**Example Task**: Given a restaurant review, the model will classify the review's sentiment as 'positive', 'negative', or 'neutral'.
+**Example Model**: Given a restaurant review, the model will classify the review's sentiment as 'positive', 'negative', or 'neutral'.

 - Input: "I had a great experience at the restaurant!
 The food was delicious.
 Highly recommend!"
     - Output: 'positive'